 Online investigations of the size bimodality

 The offline study indicated that the SRS is sensitive to bimodality.
-In this section, the developed model is evaluated in the case where perturbation in the experiment is done to simulate renucleation.
+In this section, the developed model is evaluated in the case where perturbations are introduced in the experiment is done to simulate renucleation.
 The model using the z-average is used for the discussion in this section, knowing that the other diameters (d10, d32, dv50) give similar trends.
 Figure 9 shows the prediction of the z-average for experiments 11 and 12.
-As a reminder, at around 100 minutes a latex with smaller particles was added leading to a 50-50 % mixture latex with sizes 280 nm and 142 nm; In experiment 12, only the ratio of the number of big to small particles is slightly different (about 45:55 %).
+As a reminder, at around 100 minutes a latex with smaller particles was added leading to a 50-50 % mixture latex with sizes 280 nm and 142 nm.
+In experiment 12, only the ratio of the number of big to small particles is slightly different (about 45:55 %).
 It can be seen that the model clearly detects a change in the medium, and the predictions move towards smaller particles, as smaller particles are added.
 No comparison with the DLS is shown after this modification, as it is incorrect to characterize a bimodal latex by one mean diameter.

-Therefore, it can be expected that the SRS detect particle renucleation or coagulation during the reaction.
+Therefore, it can be expected that the SRS can detect particle renucleation or coagulation during the reaction.
 However, in these experiments half of the mixture had small particles, while when renucleation or coagulation occur they may not have a significant impact on the SRS.
 The offline study regarding size bimodality has also shown that the phenomena caused by small particles can be hidden by the bigger ones when the difference in size is important.
 So, the number of particles created from renucleation and the size of the particles already existing are key parameters for the detection of renucleation by the SRS.

 Figure 9: Prediction of the z-average in experiments 11 and 12 with addition of a latex with smaller particles size (142 nm) than the latex into the reactor